 Because Frammartino’s work eludes any narrative essence, one begins to form their own.
 I couldn’t stop connecting the decline of the older shepherd to the gradual developments of the spelunker crew.
 It felt like a deeper metaphor inextricably linked the two, a battle between man and nature.
 I understood Frammartino’s editorial rhythm to reflect humanities growing incessant need to dominate nature, to understand everything, inadvertently disrupting the natural flow of tradition in the process.
 Here some kind of mystical bond feels forged and gradually stretched until worn, thin as a hair.

 READ MORE: PLAYGROUND

-This is undoubtedly a film that must be experienced in the cinema.
-It is the ultimate darkness of the theatre room, silently surrounded by others, that truly immerses you into the speleologist’s journey.
-It also grants patience seldom found in home viewings, where distractions are infinite, and light constantly invades the darkness.
+This is undoubtedly a film that must be experienced in the cinema, the ultimate darkness of the theatre, silently surrounded by others, immersing you in the speleologist’s journey.
+It also grants patience seldom found in home viewings, where distractions are infinite and light constantly invades the darkness.
 You become entranced by the inviting mysticism of what the Bifurto Abyss could offer – you forget that you are but an observer, now armed with the duo of lanterns that are your very eyes.

-If you let it, Il Buco can and will hypnotise you into becoming its very central character.
+If you let it, Il Buco can and will hypnotise you into becoming its central character.